 When to drop collision insurance on your car

-Since your cost for collision insurance is based on the actual cash value of your car, it may not be worth paying for collision insurance coverage on an older vehicle.
+Since the cost of your collision insurance is based on the actual cash value of your car, it may not be worth paying for collision insurance coverage on an older vehicle.

 Experts recommend that you may want to consider dropping your collision insurance if the annual cost of the optional coverage is more than 10% of your car's value.
 So if you are paying over $300 annually for collision insurance, but the value of your vehicle is $3,000 or less, then it might be time to drop your collision insurance.